 Following the passing of founder David Neff, the establishment has once again seen another dramatic facelift under the tutelage of Consuelo “Babe” Neff.
 Guided in its new direction, the establishment has really turned the corner and has become the established institution it always had the potential to be.
 Effectively separating itself from others and definitively showing that there is no place like it in the region.

 Today, overlooking the newly established Time Warner Cable Winter Classic Ice Rink, Riley Street Station has come of age by transforming into one of the only true Gastropubs in Western New York.
 The establishment has taken on a unique personality, possessing unmatched charisma, style, and flavor in the Western New York region.
-Aside from just offering a hearty menu of affordable yet eloquently designed food and drink, Riley Street Station has developed a passion for supporting the local music scene, hosting some of the regions best live bands each Saturday night.
+Aside from just offering a hearty menu of affordable yet eloquently designed food and drink.

 During its tenure, Riley Street Station has attracted a large number of patrons who swear by the authenticity and charm of the establishment.
 As the years progress, Riley Street Station continues to look forward to many years of success with lots of good times, great food, and happy customers.